ml-retrospectives/icml2020/_pages/01_call.md

 Submissions to the workshop will be handled through [our OpenReview site](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/ICBINB).

 **Main deadline: October 14 23:59 Anywhere on Earth.
-Accept/reject notification will be sent out October 31.**
+Accept/reject notification will be sent out by October 31st.**

 <!--**Late-breaking deadline: June 21 23:59 Anywhere on Earth.
 Accept/reject notification will be sent out July 1st.**-->